karan2808/Cpp-Data-Structures-and-Algorithms/Arrays/README.md

 6. Merge Intervals: Given an array of intervals where intervals[i] = [starti, endi], merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.

 7. Product of Array except self: Given an array of integers, the goal is to return the product of the array elements except self.
 If we consider an element at index 5, the product will consist of the product of elements from 0 to 4 and 6 onwards.

+8. Find the Duplicate Number: Given an array of integers nums containing n + 1 integers, where each one is in the range 1 to n.
+The objective is to find a number that is repeated using constant space.